acofield94/divvy_case_study/case-study-1-markdown.md

 up with recommendations for a new marketing strategy to convert casual riders into annual members

-## Asking Business Task Centric Questions
+\#\#Asking Business Task Centric Questions

-Below are some questions that need to be asked regarding the business task.
+Below are some questions that need to be asked regarding the busienss task.

-1. What metrics will I need to compare bike-share users usage?
+1. What metrics will I need to compare bike-share users usage? *trip durarion *trip time *trip date *user type

--   trip duration
--   trip time
--   trip date
--   user type

-2. What time frames will I need to analyze?

--   Past 12 months to find any seasonal trends
--   Look at usage per each day of the week to look at weekly trends
+2. What time frames will I need to analyze? *Past 12 months to find any seasonal trends *Look at usage per each day of the week to look at weekly trends
 3. What tools will I use for data cleaning and analysis?

-## Collection And Importation Of Data
+\#\#Collection And Importation Of Data

 The raw trip data was made available [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 The data is release as csv files one for each month.
 I used data from the past 12 months each file consist of trip data.
 The raw contained the following
-variables: - ride\_id - to keep track of individual trips taken -
-rideable\_type - type of bike used - start\_at - datetime ride started -
-ended\_at - datetime ride ended - start\_station\_name - to identify
+variables: *ride\_id - to keep track of individual trips taken *rideable\_type - type of bike used *start\_at - datetime ride started *ended\_at - datetime ride ended *start\_station\_name - to identify
-start station - start\_station\_id - to identify start station -
-end\_station\_name - to identify end station - end\_station\_id - to
+start station *start\_station\_id - to identify start station *end\_station\_name - to identify end station *end\_station\_id - to
-identify end station - 4 columns consisting of coordinate data of start and end station - member\_casual - user type
+identify end station *4 columns consisting of coordinate data of start and end station *member\_casual - user type

 I used RStudio and the tidyverse, lubridate, and ggplot2 packages to import, clean, and aggregate this data.
 Before the data was imported I